 - Your specialist/s charged above the MBS fee and did not participate in MediGap

-- You required radiology or pathology services and they were charged at a rate higher than the MBS fee
+- You required radiology or pathology services that were charged above the MBS fee

-If you are unsure why you have been billed, please contact us.
+If you're unsure why you have been billed, please contact us.

 If your specialist has agreed to participate in MediGap and not charge you out of pocket expenses but you received a bill, please call us.

 There are two ways you can make a claim depending on what the hospital or specialist has provided you with.
 (This does not apply to OVHC or OSHC members, who should send all bills directly to nib.)

 If you received a bill from your medical services (for example, specialists, anaesthetist, pathologogist or radiologist) you should submit a Medicare two-way claim.